kodecocodes/video-yfsa2-materials/README.md

 This repo contains all the downloadable materials and projects associated with the **[Your First iOS and SwiftUI App: Polishing the App](https://www.raywenderlich.com/library)** from [raywenderlich.com](https://www.raywenderlich.com).

+These materials have been reviewed and are updated as of November, 2021.

 Each edition has its own branch, named `versions/[VERSION]`.
 The default branch for this repo is for the most recent edition.

 ## Figma Design